herculainn/VolumeControl/README.md

 # VolumeControl
 Delphi Application to control system volume and media on the local machine.

 When using a Remote Desktop, media keys are sent to the remote machine and do not affect the local machine.
-Use another utility on the local machine, such as Corsair iCue, to remap device keys to run this application.
-The local machine will now handle the commands.
+Via another utility on the local machine, such as Corsair iCue or AutoHotKey, we can remap device media keys to run this application instead.
+The keys could be mapped to any relevant function using the command line parameters listed here.

 ## Commands
-Run the application from command line using these options:
+Run the application from command line using these parameters:

 ### Volume
-These commands are stable.

 - VolumeControl.exe run SET_VOLUME=69
 - VolumeControl.exe run INC_VOLUME=4